XRPLF/rippled/src/ripple/app/ledger/README.md

 them if needed.

 If there are no new ledgers to publish, `doAdvance` determines if it can backfill history.
-If the publication is not caught up, bakfilling is not attempted to conserve resources.
+If the publication is not caught up, backfilling is not attempted to conserve resources.

 If history can be backfilled, the missing ledger with the highest